-k) Total amount of reductions during the financial year due to ex- post implicit adjustments.
+k) Total amount of reductions during Q2 for the FY 21-22 due to ex- post implicit adjustments.

 NA

 DF-16: Equities - Disclosure for Banking Book Positions

 As per RBI guideline on prudential norms for classification, valuation and operation of investment portfolio, investments are classified at the time of purchase as Held for Trading ('HFT'), Available for Sale ('AFS'), and Held to Maturity ('HTM').